 We soon reach our first stop on the Golden Circle portion of our tour, Thingvellir National Park, home to the world’s longest running Parliament, first established in 930 AD, and also to a dramatic landscape formed as a result of sitting along the border between the North American and European tectonic plates.
 The sky cleared and the sun rose just as we arrived, creating a magical snowy world that was breathtakingly beautiful.
 We instantly fell in love with Iceland.

 We continued on to Totrokkur geyser, which shoots a column of water up to 98 feet in the air every 4-8 minutes, similar to Old Faithful at Yellowstone.
 We watched the impressive spout a few times through the steam clouds rising up from the boiling pools surrounding the area, then climbed back on the bus.
 Next was a stop at Gullfoss falls, a powerful, wide waterfall tumbling through a crack in the earth.
 We admired its beauty for a while before rejoining our group, where we were hit with some bad news.
 A freak storm, a spinoff from a hurricane in the US, was brewing and was supposed to hit us overnight.
 It was predicted to be one of the worst storms in Iceland’s history, with high temperatures and winds, and torrential rain.
-This meant that the ice caves would be flooded and dangerous, and we would not be allowed in them.
-I was crushed.
-This was the main reason we’d come on the tour.
-Despite my mood Allison insisted I join her for dinner, so I collected myself and was able to salvage the evening with a shockingly delicious dinner buffet of fresh salmon served smoked, cured and grilled, and local lamb, two of Iceland’s specialties.
+This also meant that the ice caves would be flooded and dangerous, and we would not be allowed in them, which was the main reason we’d come on the tour.
+Instead, we relaxed at the hotel for the rest of the day and enjoyed a shockingly delicious dinner buffet of fresh salmon served smoked, cured and grilled, and local lamb, two of Iceland’s specialties.
 Satisfied and full, we lumbered off to bed.

 By morning the roads had reopened but our ice caving adventure had not.
 Instead, we spent the dawn hours at a volcanic black sand beach, where we watched multiple people disregard the guides’ warnings about standing too close to the unpredictable waves, then get knocked down, losing some very expensive cameras along the way.
 From there it was a three hour drive to our hotel along the coast.
 The grassy fields suddenly morphed into lumpy lava fields of black rock encased in bright green moss with a dusting of snow like icing sugar.